 However, when Burnett arrived at the stylish café with her friends, the hostess refused to admit her because she was wearing slacks.
 About to slink out, she suddenly remembered seeing Dietrich sitting at the counter.
 “She had been in slacks and nobody yelled at her,” thought Burnett, who quickly gained entry by pretending she had a wooden leg.

-Rumpelmayer’s first appeared in Baden Baden, Germany around the turn of the last century, and was soon franchised in London, Paris, and various French resorts.
+Rumpelmayer’s first appeared in Baden Baden, Germany around the turn of the last century, and was later franchised in London, Paris, and various French resorts.
 In 1930, it expanded to New York, opening a branch on the ground floor of the St. Moritz Hotel.
-In contrast with the traditional style and quiet tones of the upper-class hotel, German-born designer Winold Reiss decorated the restaurant in bright orange, green, and blue.2 In his book Appetite City, culinary writer William Grimes describes how Reiss, “a wholehearted proponent of Viennese Modernism,” dramatically transformed many of the spaces in which people dined in New York.
+In contrast with the traditional style and quiet tones of the upper-class hotel, German-born designer Winold Reiss decorated the restaurant in bright orange, green, and blue.2 In his book Appetite City, food writer William Grimes describes Reiss as “a wholehearted proponent of Viennese Modernism” who dramatically transformed many dining spaces in New York.
 Beginning in 1920, Reiss created the city’s first Modernist restaurant interior at Crillon, before moving on to other luxury hotels and restaurants.
 He later imparted his distinctive style on moderately-priced restaurants like Longchamps and Lindy’s.3

-Typical of American restaurants at the time, the entrees on the 1935 menu below reflect an unusual juxtaposition of dishes, ranging from chicken chow mein to sliced capon with foie gras.
+Typical of American restaurants at the time, the 1935 menu below reflects an unusual juxtaposition of entrees, ranging from chicken chow mein to sliced capon with foie gras.
 However, what distinguished Rumpelmayer’s was its desserts—the assorted ice creams, sorbets, cakes, and puddings.
-On this menu, Bavarian strawberry pudding is the special of the day, listed above the usual specialties of the house, each marked with a star.
+On this menu, Bavarian strawberry pudding appears as the special of the day, marked with a star as one of the specialties of the house.